 Connect with the Skills Centre anytime, either by booking an appointment, dropping us an email, popping by, or you can contact us by phone.
 Secure your seat in a skills session, book an advisor appointment, and reserve your one to one slot.

 - Note-Taking: how to record and organise all the information required for study at third level.

 - Unpacking the Question: how to approach an assignment

 - Proof Reading and Editing: the how-to guide.

 - Critical Thinking Workshops: exploring and developing your critical thinking skills.

 So if you are Nervous about Note-taking, Worried about Word, Anxious about Academic Writing, or if you have any other queries regarding your studies, the Skills Centre is the place to come.
-If you would like to hear more about what the Skills Centre does you can listen to a recent interview Kathy Bradley, Co-ordinator of the Skills Centre gave to Shush!
+If you would like to hear more about what the Skills Centre does you can listen to an interview Kathy Bradley, Co-ordinator of the Skills Centre gave to Shush!
 Sounds from UCC Library.